Skip to content

 The Schade family at Free Acres c1938.
 Source: Free Acres.

-We love when one story’s research leads to another.
-Just to the east of the Gatehouse on Hillcrest Road is the area known as Free Acres.
+We love it when one story’s research leads to another.
+Just east of the Gatehouse on Hillcrest Road is the area known as Free Acres.
 The 75-acre wooded community of 85 households is just to the east on the property next to the Warren gatehouse.
-Among the early residents of Free Acres were author Thorne Smith and his wife Celia, and actor James Cagney and his wife Billie.
+Among the early residents of Free Acres were author Thorne Smith and his wife, Celia, and actor James Cagney and his wife, Billie.
 Learn more about Free Acres and see pictures.

-What we have learned from Free Acres is that this structure is not, and has never been part of the Free Acres homestead.
+We have learned from Free Acres that this structure is not and has never been part of the Free Acres homestead.

 MLH will NOT give up.
 We have requests out to Berkeley Heights HS and other groups and will keep digging.
 If you find something or have a clue, drop us a note.
 Rory Britt won’t give up either!